Contrast-Security-OSS/docs/content/developer/sdk/java/SampleTutorial.md

 <!--title: "Contrast SDK Tutorial"
 description: "Tutorial for using the Contrast Java SDK"
 tags: "tutorial SDK Java"-->
-## Contrast Java SDK Tutorial

-### Getting Started
+## Getting Started

-The Contrast Java SDK has the following requirements:
+The Contrast Java SDK requires the following:
 * JDK 7 / 8
 * TeamServer account

 There are a few ways to make use of the Contrast Java SDK.
-If you are using a Maven or Gradle based project the easiest way to begin using the sdk is to add it as a dependency to your *pom.xml* or *build.gradle* file respectively.
+If you are using a Maven or Gradle-based project, the easiest way to begin using the SDK is to add it as a dependency to your *pom.xml* or *build.gradle* file, respectively.

-Maven Example
+### Maven Example
 ```xml
 <dependencies>
 	<dependency>